 Diabetes, also known as diabetes mellitus, is a condition that is diagnosed when a person's blood sugar level is too high.
 It affects an estimated 2.8 million people in the UK alone and can manifest, most commonly, as either Type 1 or Type 2 diabetes.
 Three quarters of those diagnosed will have Type 2 diabetes, and as many as one million people are believed to have undiagnosed Type 2 diabetes.
 This condition is long-term and incurable, but it can be managed and controlled by medication like metformin.

-If you have been diagnosed with Type 2 diabetes and would like to order your metformin medication online, you can do so here at HealthExpress, where we offer fast delivery as well as a secure ordering process.
-All you will need to do to order metformin at HealthExpress is complete a free and brief online consultation.
+If you have been diagnosed with Type 2 diabetes and would like to order your medication online, you can do so here at HealthExpress, where we offer fast delivery as well as a secure ordering process.
+All you will need to do to order diabetes medication at HealthExpress is complete a free and brief online consultation.
 To begin, just click on the button below.

 Start your order by completing the free no obligation online consultation